consoledotdev/home/content/privacy.md

 purpose of sending you the newsletter.
 We do not use this information for any automated decision-making or profiling based on personal data.

-If you sign up to Jobs Console, we collect your personal information for the purposes of matching you with jobs, sending them to you, then connecting you with the hiring manager if you flag your interest.
-We use the information you provide us to make automated decisions about whether a particular job fits your preferences.
-You can update your preferences or delete your account at any time by logging in to your account or by contacting us.

 We will never sell your personal data under any circumstances.
 We do not provide your data to third-parties for marketing purposes.

 ### Lawful purposes for processing

 -  Consent.
-    -  By signing up to our devtools newsletter you are consenting to receive that newsletter by email.
+By signing up to our devtools newsletter you are consenting to receive that newsletter by email.
 We use double opt-in to ensure we have your consent.
 You can withdraw your consent at any time by clicking the unsubscribe link in each email or by contacting us by email.
-    -  By signing up to Jobs Console you are consenting to us using your personal information to match you with jobs and send them to you.
-If you flag your interest in a job, you are consenting to us passing your information to the hiring manager for that job.
-If the hiring manager is interested in speaking with you, we will then connect you with them via email.
-You can withdraw your consent at any time by clicking the unsubscribe link in each email, logging into your account, or by contacting us via email.
 - Legitimate interests.
 We track the links you click within our emails to help us improve our selection criteria.